 Some Form of Collateral:

 In cases where a business is brand new, or where the business owner does not have a long relationship with the bank in question, the bank is likely to ask for collateral—something they can take possession of in the event that you fail to pay back the loan.
+You can visit the site to get more information.
 This could apply to your inventory, your equipment, or even a portion of your home equity, so be careful.
 However, certain private lenders offer working capital loans without the need for collateral, which can allow startup businesses to borrow money with less risk.

 Support From Cosigners: